mehmaniayaz/airQuality/ReadMe.md

 The first priority is to fill up missing ground truth values for the chemicals.
 In other words, we are going to use the sensor data to fill up the missing true chemical values throughout the given timeline.
 For this step I have used scitkit-learn's iterative imputer to build a relationship between the chemicals (sensor and real) only.
-Similarly, missing values for temperature and humidity are imputed with the iterative imputer given the inherent relationship between these variables that we would like to retain.
+Similarly, missing values for temperature and humidity are imputed with the iterative imputer, given the inherent relationship between these variables that we would like to retain.
 Compared to univariate imputer, the iterative imputer attempts to keep the relationship between features as close as possible.